lfraccaro1/fintech_project_2/README.md

 In this section, we explore both tuning parameters and tuning hyperparameters of the model.

 #### i.
 Features Selection
 Features selection involves reducing the number of input features used to train the model.
 To select which features to include, a [correlation matrix](./Diagram/corr.jpg) is computed to identify the features that are most correlated to the target variable.
-Four features with the highest absolute correlation value are used to define a new set of features, reducing the number of encoded input features from 54 to 4.
+Four features with the highest absolute correlation value are used to define a new set of features, reducing the number of input features from 31 to 4.
 The new set of features are ["age_group_65+ years","doctor_recc_seasonal", "opinion_seas_risk", "opinion_seas_vacc_effective"].

 <img src="./Diagram/class_rpt_lessfeat.jpg" alt="drawing" width="300" height = "130"/> <br>